What is Amazon VPC Lattice? - Amazon VPC Lattice

 What is Amazon VPC Lattice?

-Modern applications can consist of multiple small and modular services, which are often called microservices.
-While modernization has its advantages, it can also introduce networking complexities and challenges when you connect these microservices.
-For example, if the developers are spread across different teams, they might build and deploy microservices across multiple accounts or VPCs.
+Modern applications can consist of multiple small and modular services which are often called microservices, resources such as databases, and custom resources consisting of DNS and IP address endpoints.
+While modernization has its advantages, it can also introduce networking complexities and challenges when you connect these microservices and resources.
+For example, if the developers are spread across different teams, they might build and deploy microservices and resources across multiple accounts or VPCs.

-In VPC Lattice, we refer to a microservice as a service.
-This is the wording that you see in the VPC Lattice documentation.
+In VPC Lattice, we refer to a microservice as a service and represent a resource only as a resource configuration.
+These are the terms that you see in the VPC Lattice user guide.

 Key components